 He said there are a limited number of projections for the raw data CBCT acquires, especially compared to multi-slice CT, which has much more projections to a rotation.
 The lower number of projections, in combination with limited field-of-view, means a decrease in low or soft tissue contrast and there is a longer scan time of 10-30 seconds, during which patients may move.

-Most CBCT scanners use short radiation pulses rather than continually exposing patients during gantry rotation, and reconstruction time is getting shorter due to more efficient reconstructions, with a move towards AI-based image reconstruction.
+Most CBCT scanners use short radiation pulses rather than continually exposing patients during gantry rotation, and reconstruction time is getting shorter due to more efficient techniques, with a move towards AI-based image reconstruction.
 ‘One of the key optimisation strategies in CBCT is to optimise the field of view to the minimum needed for a diagnostic question,’ he said.
 ‘A range of different field of views have direct impact on the patient dose.’

 Will technology make artifacts a thing of the past?